dftbplus/develguide/docs/fortranstyle.rst

 * Generally, write the comment *before* the code snippet it documents::

       !
-Loop over all neighbors
+Loop over all neighbours
-      do iNeigh = 1, nNeighbors
+      do iNeigh = 1, nNeighbours
         :
       end do